peytonju/team-5-spryntax/README.md

 **Novelty:** Existing practices have these algorithms but this project will go beyond that and showcase what the program does.
 Secondly, existing practices limit the coding time and this implementation will take a stopwatch approach to allow the user to code the full algorithm.

-**Effects:** Will help novice programmers learn how to code while adding a little bit of competition.
-It will also aid programmers in learning other languages.
-Additionally we plan to fill this gap and provide a new experience for users.
-It will benefit users by improving their typing speed while coding, their accurate coding, knowledge of algorithms, and more.
-One example algorithm, is a merge sort.
+**Effects:** Novice programmers will learn how to code through repetition and exposure to complex algorithms in multiple languages, while adding a little bit of friendly competition to boost motivation.
+For example, for the merge sort algorithm in C, the novice programmer will type out as they go along, learning proper grammar and styling.
+Once completed, a description will give them another understand of the purpose of the algorithm, as well as other information such as runtime.
+This will ensure the novice learns through repetition and exposure.
+Competition as well will motivate novices to give practice and commit to memory necessary grammar to be able to implement their programs faster.

 # Project Requirements Elicitation